Geoff Chappell - Software Analyst

 The I386_LOADER_BLOCK is a structure within the x86 and x64 builds of the LOADER_PARAMETER_BLOCK, which is in turn the structure through which the kernel and HAL learn the initialisation data that was gathered by the loader.

 The I386_LOADER_BLOCK has changed just once, in the version 4.0 from Windows NT 4.0 SP3.
-This extended it from 0x08 to 0x0C bytes in 32-bit Windows but left its size unchanged at 0x10 bytes in 64-bit Windows.
-Offsets, names and types in the table that follows are from type information in public symbol files for occasional Windows versions: first for Windows 2000 SP3 and SP4; next for all releases of Windows Vista and Windows 7; and most recently for the 1803 release of Windows 10.
+This extended it from 0x08 to 0x0C bytes in 32-bit Windows.
+It is 0x10 bytes in all known versions of 64-bit Windows.
+Offsets, names and types in the table that follows are from type information in public symbol files for occasional Windows versions: first for Windows 2000 SP3 and SP4; next for all releases of Windows Vista and Windows 7; and starting again with the 1803 release of Windows 10.
 How the type information gets into symbol files for some versions but not others is not known.
-A C-language definition has been published in a header named ARC.H from editions of the Windows Driver Kit (WDK) for the original release of Windows 10 and for Version 1511.
+A C-language definition is published in a header named arc.h from editions of the Windows Driver Kit (WDK) for the original release of Windows 10 and for Version 1511.

 |Offset (x86)||Offset (x64)||Definition||Versions|

 The CommonDataArea is for the 32-bit kernel’s use of the Advanced BIOS (ABIOS) through the exported functions KeI386AbiosCall and KeI386GetLid.
 The ABIOS was a Basic I/O System (BIOS) that could operate peripheral devices from protected mode without needing a reversion to real-mode addressing.